shubniti/shubniti.github.io/README.md

 Creds: https://github.com/rampatra/wedding-website

-All this would not have been possible with the open-source template from [Ram](https://github.com/rampatra/)!
+All this would not have been possible without the open-source template from [Ram](https://github.com/rampatra/)!

 A beautiful, feature rich, device friendly wedding website.
 _See [shubniti.github.io](https://shubniti.github.io/) and [wedding.rampatra.com](http://wedding.rampatra.com/) for a demo.
 Use invite code `271117` to RSVP._